 Subsistence users from the remote South Alaska Peninsula Native Village of Perryville have noted declines in the coho salmon (Oncorhynchus kisutch) run in the nearby Kametolook River since the Exxon Valdez oil spill (EVOS).
 The Trustee Council began funding this project in Federal Fiscal Year 1997 with the intent of restoring the coho salmon run to historic levels.
 This project is a continuation of an evaluative phase of the project funded through the EVOS criminal settlement (Grant Agreement Number 2168588).
-Although limnological, juvenile, and adult fisheries data were not available or severely limited before the salmon decline, it was determined through the evaluation phase that instream incubation boxes in conjunction with self imposed harvest limits by subsistence users were the preferred alternatives for restoration this salmon run.
-In 1997, the Alaska Department of Fish and Game, Habitat and Restoration Division aided the project by providing an Environmental Assessment.
+Although limnological, juvenile and adult fisheries data were not available or severely limited before the salmon decline, it was determined through the evaluation phase that instream incubation boxes in conjunction with self imposed harvest limits by subsistence users were the preferred alternatives for restoration this salmon run.
+In 1997, the Alaska Department of Fish and Game, Habitat and Restoration Division, aided the project by providing an Environmental Assessment.
 In 1997, a Finding of No Significant Impact was signed for NEPA compliance.

 Community involvement by the villagers of Perryville is an integral part of restoring the Kametolook River coho as a subsistence resource.
 Presently, no regulations prohibit fishing in the Kametolook River; however, starting in 1997 the Perryville Village Council voluntarily closed the upper half of the Kametolook River to subsistence salmon fishing in order to not interfere with spawning salmon.
-In the summer of 1999 and 2000, virtually no one fished in the Kametolook River for salmon.
+In the summer of 1999, virtually no one fished in the Kametolook River for salmon.
 In addition, as part of the community involvement portion of the project the Perryville Village Council has hired local assistants who received training to assist ADF&G with fieldwork including: genetic and pathological sampling, incubation box installation, egg takes and incubation techniques, and year around monitoring of the boxes and environment.
 Also, an aquarium has been set up in the village school where students actively participate in incubating coho salmon from egg to fry stage and releasing the fry into the Kametolook River.
-In May 1997, 1998, and 1999, about 125 fry from the school aquarium project annually were released into the Kametolook River.
-In 2000 the aquarium water pump failed and all the fry were lost.
-In the fall of 2000, approximately 400 fertilized eggs were placed in the school aquarium however the aquarium tank was cracked sometime during the winter and the fry died.
+In May 1997, 1998 and 1999, each year about 125 fry from the school aquarium project were released into the Kametolook River.
+In the fall of 1999, approximately 400 fertilized eggs were placed in the school aquarium and the fry are expected to be released in the Kametolook River in the spring of 2000.